Written by: Genevieve R. Moore PhD

 The evidence agrees: Women who are sexually active experience less vaginal atrophy — and those benefits come whether or not a partner is involved.

-So… once you purchase a good moisturizer and lubricant (pH balanced, of course), where do you go from there?
+So… once you purchase a good moisturizer and lubricant (like our Sex Oil with CBD), where do you go from there?
 Moisturizers and lubricants might make it more possible for you to have sex, but what if you’re having trouble getting turned on?
 What if sex is starting to feel less pleasurable... or even painful?
 What extra tools are available?

 Get your Blood Pumping: Cannabinoids & Other Methods